2020 Hiring Trends - By Top Quality Recruitment

-This post is part of a larger guide: TQR’s 2020 Salary Guide.
-Click here to get the full guide free!
+This post is part of a more extensive guide: TQR’s 2020 Salary Guide.
+Click here to get the complete guide free!

-2019 marked a very tight year in the labor market with high employment rates; unemployment levels not seen in half a century, and an extremely demanding year for recruiters.
+2019 marked a very tight year in the labor market with high employment rates; unemployment levels were not seen in half a century, and recruiters were in high demand.
 While we don’t have a crystal ball to predict the future, signs point towards a continuation of 2019 in many ways.
-The economy is expected to continue to expand, and Employers will compete for limited talent.
+The economy is expected to expand, and Employers will compete for limited talent.

-In 2020, it is expected that recruiters continue to adapt to the changing landscape and focus on improved productivity and speed using technology and focus on the hiring experience as well as creating a winning culture to retain sought after talent.
-Employers who learn to lead in each of the trending areas, listed below, will find themselves on top with the best available talent and the ability to retain their talent against competitive pressure in 2020 and beyond.
+In 2020, recruiters are expected to continue adapting to the changing landscape, focusing on improved productivity and speed using the hiring experience and technology and creating a winning culture to retain sought-after talent.
+Employers who learn to lead in the trending areas listed below will find themselves on top with the best available talent and the ability to retain them against competitive pressure in 2020 and beyond.
+2020 hiring trends will be affected by a number of factors.

 1. AI (Artificial Intelligence) in Hiring

-AI for recruiting, per some statistics, is in about 24% of midsize to large organizations, with 56% planning to add it in the next year.
-At this point, then, AI is “here.”
+According to recent statistics, AI is utilized in approximately 24% of midsize to large organizations for recruiting, with 56% planning to implement it next year.
+Thus, AI is already "here."

 Automate and speed up the candidate sourcing process.